 Most serious sportsbooks operate online payments by third parties – independent online transactions operators – or their own financial department.
 Either way, you should check if your preferred payment method is available.
 If it happens not to be (rather unlikely, but it happens), you can choose an e-wallet service to send and receive money.

 Betting options can easily be checked by simply visiting the online sportsbook website.
-The odds and options applicable to a certain game or game category (college football or baschetball, for instance) are usually available without having to log on – you simply can’t place bets without authenticating or making a deposit.
+The odds and options applicable to a certain game or game category (college football or basketball, for instance) are usually available without having to log on – you simply can’t place bets without authenticating or making a deposit.
 This way you can check if your line is available for betting on before having to commit.

 Last, but not least, let’s see about bonuses.
-Most online gambling and sports betting operations offer their new players an attractive welcome package, usually consisting of deposit bonuses, access to exclusive competitons and more.
+Most online gambling and sports betting operations offer their new players an attractive welcome package, usually consisting of deposit bonuses, access to exclusive competitions and more.
 Choose the right one for you, but don’t forget to read the Terms and Conditions section carefully – most bonuses come with betting requirements that have to be fulfilled before being eligible for any bonus payouts.
 I personally find the ‘risk-free bet’ type bonuses the most attractive – you deposit a certain amount, and if your first bet loses, the bookie will return a certain percentage (sometimes even 100%) of your losing bet to your account.

 Choose your online sportsbook wisely and carefully, so you won’t have any unpleasant surprises later on.
 And, of course, good luck!